9001/copyparty/README.md

 ## mount as drive

-a remote copyparty server as a local filesystem;  some alternatives roughly sorted by speed (unreproducible benchmark), best first:
+a remote copyparty server as a local filesystem;  go to the control-panel and click `connect` to see a list of commands to do that

+alternatively, some alternatives roughly sorted by speed (unreproducible benchmark), best first:

 * [rclone-http](./docs/rclone.md) (25s), read-only
 * [rclone-ftp](./docs/rclone.md) (47s), read/WRITE